Sandside Lodge is a special school catering for 80 pupils aged between two and a

 about a quarter of the school is in the 6th Form.

-The school is supported by a physiotherapist and speech therapist for two days a
+The school is supported by a physiotherapist and speech therapist for one day a week

-week and ongoing contact with a school nurse.
-The school is also supported by an
+and ongoing contact with a school nurse.
+The school is also supported by an occupational

 Our school governors meet at least five times a year.
 We have four parent governors,